the-vikas/Joke-Generator/README.md

-This is a "Random Joke" generator App.
+This is a "Random Joke" generator App, which will fetch jokes through an API.